**Draft Order**: Round 6 onwards

 ========

-Espeon is a bit of a Tera sink as it relies on Tera greatly to do its job, at the cost of preventing its teammates from terastallizing.
-You generally want Espeon to be a secondary captain at best and only when you can afford a stronger primary captain as well.
+Espeon can make a good secondary Tera captain, however, the sink cost can make it hard to justify since it often relies on it at the expense of its stronger teammates.
 Offensive Tera types work best, such as Tera Fire or Fairy in order to defeat bulky Steel-types and Dark-types respectively.
 Tera Ghost is an option to boost Shadow Ball’s power should the opponent lack solid Ghost resists while Tera Psychic can sometimes be useful to strengthen Choice sets.
+Finally, Tera Fighting works to break past Steel and Dark-types on Calm Mind sets.

 Draft Strategy